Skip to main content

 chef-automate config set applied_config.toml

-Click here to know more about the usage of S3 backup.
+To know more about the usage of S3 backup, see On-Premise Deployment using Object Storage page.

 Note